dotnet/docs-mobile/docs/ios/building-apps/build-items.md

 ---
 title: .NET for iOS, Mac Catalyst, macOS, and tvOS build items
-description: .NET for iOS, Mac Catalyst, macOS, and tvOS build items ms.date: 12/05/2024
+description: This document lists all the MSBuild items specific to .NET for iOS, Mac Catalyst, macOS, and tvOS ms.date: 12/05/2024
 ---